codedcontainer/udemy-react-training/indecision-app/readme.md

 - Make sure that you re-render your template by placing your tempmlate and reactDOM.render method in a function.
 - React uses virtual dom to be efficient and not rewrite everything
 - https://reactjs.org/docs/events.html
+- Form submit values `e.target.elements.option.value'`
+- use `!!` to see if a value is set
+- use `super()` when setting up a class inherited from a parent class. call `super` as this on parent class.